nawabahmadreshi/documentation/pages/marketing-channels/google-app-indexing.md

 ## Enable App Indexing for Google on Branch

 If you have completed the prerequisites, you've done the hard part!
 Now you should go enable automatic sitemap generation on the [Organic Search](https://dashboard.branch.io/search) page of the Branch Dashboard.
 Check the `Automatic sitemap generation` checkbox.
-Alternatively you can index your BranchUniversalObjects on Google search and local private content indesing using "BranchUniversalObject#listOnGoogleSeach" API.
+Note that if you're using the "BranchUniversalObject#listOnGoogleSeach" API, your content will automatically appear in the local search index but not in public Google search for new users until you check this box.

 {% image src="/img/pages/features/google-app-indexing/db-settings.png" 2-thirds center alt="Settings page" %}